-Ariel Rogers is an assistant professor in the Department of Radio/Television/Film.
+Ariel Rogers is an associate professor in the Department of Radio/Television/Film.
 Her research and teaching address the history and theory of cinema and related media, with a focus on movie technologies, new media, and spectatorship.
-She is the author of Cinematic Appeals: The Experience of New Movie Technologies (Columbia University Press, 2013), and she has published articles on topics such as widescreen cinema, digital cinema, and screens in venues including Cinema Journal, Film History, and montage AV.
-She is currently writing a book on screen technologies.
+She is the author of Cinematic Appeals: The Experience of New Movie Technologies (2013) and On the Screen: Displaying the Moving Image, 1926-1942 (2019), both published by Columbia University Press.
+Her work on topics such as widescreen cinema, digital cinema, special effects, screen technologies, and virtual reality has also appeared in edited collections and journals including Cinema Journal, Film History, montage AV, and Screen.

 |PhD||Cinema and Media Studies, University of Chicago|

 On the Screen: Displaying the Moving Image, 1926-1942.
 New York: Columbia University Press, 2019.

 Cinematic Appeals: The Experience of New Movie Technologies.
 New York: Columbia University Press, 2013.